Blog

 Proper TPN Solution Preparation

-The next factor that will help you prevent CLABSI with TPN is how you prepare the solution to infuse into the patient’s bloodstream.
-To prevent CLABSI with TPN, you must follow the hygiene protocols from the first step.
+The next factor that will help you prevent CLABSI is how you prepare the solution to infuse into the patient’s bloodstream.
+To prevent CLABSI, you must follow infection prevention protocols from the first step.

-This means preparing the TPN solution in a sterile environment, following the recommended aseptic techniques and strict personal hygiene protocols.
-Using in-line filters is another step that can remove the pathogens from the solution and reduce the risk of infection.
+This means preparing the TPN solution in a clean environment, following the recommended aseptic techniques, and following strict personal hygiene protocols.

 Regular Catheter Care and Line Maintenance

-The most critical step for preventing CLABSI with TPN involves proper care and maintenance of central venous catheters.
+The most critical step for preventing CLABSI involves proper care and maintenance of central venous catheters.

-If you want to learn how to prevent CLABSI with TPN by properly maintaining the line integrity, here are some measures you can take.
+If you want to learn how to prevent CLABSI by properly maintaining the line integrity, here are some measures you can take:

 Change Line Dressings Routinely

-The risk of CLABSI depends heavily on how often you change TPN tubing and dressing.
-Routine dressing changes are necessary for reducing the risk of contamination and infection.
+The risk of CLABSI depends heavily on how often TPN tubing and site dressings are changed.
+Tubing for TPN administration are changed every 24 hours, usually with each new TPN bag.
+Routine dressing changes for the CVAD are necessary for reducing the risk of contamination and infection.

 Inspect for Signs of Infection

-Inspect the line daily for signs of infection, dislodgment, and blockage.
-If there are any signs of these incidents, address the underlying problem immediately to avoid further complications.
+Inspect the central venous catheter site daily for signs of infection, dislodgment, and blockage.
+If you notice any signs of these catheter issues, address the underlying problem immediately to help prevent further complications, then contact your pharmacy or nursing provider.

 Don’t Disconnect CVADs